LearnersGuild/learning-os/game/skills-levels-abilities.md

 _Abilities belong to a skill level and are written as declarative statements which complete the phrase "A learner at this skill level is able to..."._

+## Group: Character

+### Grit

+#### Level 0
+- Share a brief description of a struggle faced in education or career thus far.
+- Discuss motivations and goals, and share a personal story of putting in serious, sustained effort towards an outcome.
+- Overcome setbacks to conquer an important challenge.

+### Distance Travelled

+Distance travelled is a concept that seeks to quantify the path of a potential aspirant outside of orthodox ability measurements like GPA, SAT and so forth.
+It is a recognition of the progress a potential learners has made that may not be visible when compared to traditional learners.
+A consideration of distance travelled is very important in contextualizing potential Aspirants’ achievements.

+#### Level 0
+- Share where you came from to where you are in terms of your knowledge
+  - Example: "I dropped out of high school in the 10th grade, with a 2.4 GPA.
+Since then, I have taken the GED, applied to community college, and finished with a 3.0 GPA."

+### Adaptability

+#### Level 0
+- Know your boundaries, and how/when to extend them.
+- Be open and tolerant of ideas and approaches different from your own.
+- Draw from the unique nature of individual cultural backgrounds.

+### Creativity and Resourcefulness

+#### Level 0
+- Demonstrate a sense of play and spirit of playfulness.

+#### Level 1
+- Seek solutions without being constrained by the way you were initially taught.
+- Identify and explain different forms of creativity.

 ## Group: Collaboration

+### Group Spirit

+#### Level 0
+- Understand doing things in a collaborative mode.
+- Understand the compromises and inconveniences that are required to be a part of a group.
+- Willing to slow down in order to go farther together.

+### Leadership

+#### Level 0
+- Tell of a time when you took it upon yourself to get something done.

 ### Project Management